thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 different from Thymeleaf 2.
 We will discuss it in a minute.

-If you need to add any extra dialects, you can use the `engine.addDialect(...)` method, but first make sure that it has a Thymeleaf 3 compatible version.
+If you need to add any extra dialects, you can use the `engine.addDialect(...)` method, but first make sure that it already has a Thymeleaf 3 compatible version.

+Also, note how now we can enable the SpEL (Spring Expression Language) compiler when Spring 4.2.4 or newer is used, which will positively affect the performance of our Spring applications.

 You can browse and download the source code for simple "Hello World!" examples at [Thymeleaf 3 + Spring 4 + Java config example](https://github.com/jmiguelsamper/thymeleaf3-spring-helloworld), [Thymeleaf 3 + Spring 4 + XML config example](https://github.com/jmiguelsamper/thymeleaf3-spring-xml-helloworld)